JoshDavies/CV/README.md

 # Skills
 #### 🔸 problem solving
 Communication & teamwork are key.
-**Problem Solving:**
+**Problem Solver:**
-✅ Drawing on knowledge of each unique property; it's layout, history & residents to anticipate issues a contractor may encounter onsite.
-Ensuring instructions are clear and that sufficient site access has been arranged between multiple parties.
+Drawing on knowledge of each unique property; it's layout, history & residents to anticipate issues a contractor may encounter onsite.
+Ensuring instructions are clear and that sufficient site access has been arranged between multiple parties. cost effectiveness of a solution.

-✅ Making decisions regarding the cost effectiveness of a short or long term solution.
+**Creative:**
-✅ Strong creative and visual communication skills.
+Strong creative and visual communication skills.
-✅ Accustom to critical self-reflection and setting personal goals.
+Accustom to critical self-reflection and setting personal goals.

 #### 🔸 Fast learner
 I started work in the property sector inexperienced.
 By demonstrating a willingness to learn, I was promoted to managing my own portfolio after 16 months.
 I apply the same mindset to programming; learning to build an app in a new language in under two weeks.